-A search of Aboriginal Heritage Information Management System (AHIMS) in March 2023 indicated there were no registered Aboriginal heritage items within one kilometre of the site.
+A search of Aboriginal Heritage Information Management System (AHIMS) in March 2023 indicated there were no registered Aboriginal heritage items within one kilometre of Preliminary Works Sites 1 and 2.

-On 30 August 2023, Santos and representatives of the local aboriginal community completed cultural heritage assessments within the proposed footprint of Preliminary Works Site 1.
+Santos and representatives of the local aboriginal community completed cultural heritage assessments within the proposed footprint of Preliminary Works Sites 1 on 30 August 2023 and Site 2 on 30 July 2024 respectively.
 No culturally significant finds were identified.